Towards Anytime Optical Flow Estimation with Event Cameras: Experimental Results

+With $\#bins{=}15$, our model produces $14$ consecutive optical flow estimates from events within a $100\,ms$ window on the DSEC test set.
+The output $F_{0,i}$ covers $0\,ms$ to $100{\times}\frac{i}{14}\,ms$, while E-RAFT provides only a single estimate for the entire $0\,ms$ to $100\,ms$ range.
+Due to the absence of time-dense ground truth in the DSEC dataset, a direct comparison with E-RAFT is not feasible.
+To address this, we generate Images of Warped Events (IWEs) using our model's time-dense flow estimates and E-RAFT’s interpolated flow, and evaluate them with RFWL (refer to Sec.~\ref{RFW-loss}).
+This process is illustrated in Fig.~\ref{fig:DsecDenseEval}.
+All DSEC test sequences are evaluated, and detailed results are presented in Tab.~\ref{tab:dsec_anytime}.

+Since $F_{0,i}$ represents forward optical flow from $0\,ms$ to $100{\times}\frac{i}{14}\,ms$, we use this to warp the events within that period to generate the corresponding IWE.
+Our model's optical flow estimates at \emph{intermediate time steps} are generally more accurate than E-RAFT’s interpolated results, leading to better RFWL performance.
+However, as $i$ approaches the final time step (e.g., $i{=}14$), E-RAFT’s more accurate final optical flow results in a higher RFWL.
+Nevertheless, across seven sequences, our method surpasses E-RAFT in average RFWL on five sequences, demonstrating that our approach reliably estimates high-frame-rate optical flow even without supervision from high-frame-rate ground truth.

-We perform the same comparison on the EVA-FlowSet, which consists of sequences with curved movements.
-The results, depicted in Fig.~\ref{fig:eva-rfwl}, clearly indicate a substantial performance improvement achieved by our approach in comparison to E-RAFT.
-Since our EVA-FlowSet does not provide ground truth optical flow, both E-RAFT and our model rely on checkpoints trained on the DSEC dataset.
-Fig.~\ref{fig:eva-rfwl} presents a visual representation of the evaluation results comparing our method with E-RAFT in diverse real-world scenarios with varying motion speeds.
+We conducted a comparative analysis using the EVA-FlowSet, which comprises sequences featuring curved movements.
+The results, depicted in Fig.~\ref{fig:eva-rfwl}, indicate a significant performance improvement of our approach compared to E-RAFT.
+Since the EVA-FlowSet lacks ground truth optical flow, both E-RAFT and our model are only trained on the DSEC dataset.
+Fig.~\ref{fig:eva-rfwl} presents a visual representation of the evaluation results comparing our method with E-RAFT in real-world scenarios with varying motion speeds.
 Specifically, in two fast-moving sequences, our model demonstrates a notably superior intermediate RFWL compared to E-RAFT.
-This occurs due to the nonlinearity of the optical flow caused by the curved trajectory.
-Consequently, the interpolated intermediate flow obtained from E-RAFT's prediction proves notably less accurate compared to the time-dense flow predicted by our model.
-In the other two scenarios with normal-speed sequences, this model and E-RAFT exhibit comparable RFWL performance.
-When the movement speed is not fast enough during motion along a curved trajectory, the motion can be approximated as linear for a brief duration.

-As depicted in Fig.~\ref{fig:eva-visual}, the qualitative results affirm that our model outperforms E-RAFT in distinguishing motion boundaries, even in scenarios with normal speed.
-Notably, E-RAFT tends to erroneously extend the optical flow from motion regions to non-motion regions.
-However, since non-motion regions have few events, any inaccuracies in optical flow estimation will have no impact on the results of motion compensation.
-Consequently, in this specific situation, the RFWL of E-RAFT is comparable to that of this model.
-Overall, our proposed EVA-Flow is evidenced to be superior in time-dense flow estimation both numerically and qualitatively.
+We observe that the overall accuracy of EVA-Flow is significantly higher during periods of rapid motion, yet it experiences a slight decrease in accuracy towards the end of the event bin cycle.
+This phenomenon correlates with the aforementioned results of the DSEC dense-time validation experiments.
+In the other two scenarios characterized by normal-speed sequences, our model's RFWL performance is comparable to that of E-RAFT.
+This equivalence arises because, at insufficient movement speeds along a curved path, the motion can be briefly approximated as linear.